Upcoming Events & Workshops

 Upcoming Events

-March 20th, 2026: Downtown Writers CenterYMCA of Central New York (Syracuse, New York) (IN-PERSON) Featured Reader
+March 20th, 2026: Downtown Writers CenterYMCA of Central New York (Syracuse, New York) (VIRTUAL) Featured Reader

 April 11th, 2026: The Poetry Center at Passaic County Community College (Paterson, NJ) (IN-PERSON) Paterson Poetry Prize Winner Ceremony, Reading & Workshop